iiolwaysanksii/The-Color-Game/README.md

 # The-Color-Game
-It's a simple game where you pick the difficulty level and guess the RGB color.
+It's a simple game where the player has to identify the correct rgb colour from a set of colours.
+The player can also decide on the difficulty level of the game from two option Easy/Hard.